-Women less frequently negotiate initial salaries than men, leading to a long-term wage disparity, argued Carnegie-Mellon University’s Linda Babcock.
+Women less frequently negotiate initial salaries than men, leading to a long-term wage disparity, reported Carnegie-Mellon University’s Linda Babcock.

-In addition, women who negotiate were negatively evaluated by both men and women participants in a laboratory study, reported Harvard’s Hannah Riley Bowles and Lei Lai.
+Women who did negotiate were negatively evaluated by both men and women participants in a lab study, found Harvard’s Hannah Riley Bowles and Lei Lai.

 However, reducing women’s degree of assertiveness did not improve evaluators’s perceptions of women negotiators.

-These findings support Babcock’s original results: When male and female volunteers asked for salary increases using identical scripts in laboratory situations, participants liked the men’s style, but disliked the same words from women.
+These findings support Babcock’s results: When male and female volunteers asked for salary increases using identical scripts in controlled lab situations, participants liked men’s style, but disliked the same words from women.

 Women negotiators were considered “aggressive” unless they smiled, or displayed a warm, friendly manner.

-The social reaction others had to women negotiators, but not the negotiation outcome, was improved when female participants:
+The social reaction to women negotiators was improved when female participants:

 - Justified the salary request based on a supporting “business case,”